RdotSilva/Python-React-Blockchain-Cryptocurrency/README.md

 Run the python script command in terminal to run a peer instance

+(This is mainly used for testing.
+Allows you to create a peer instance and test blockchain updates.)

 ```
 export PEER=True && python -m backend.app
 ```